Anyone visiting will find a whole mess of cool things to do in Galveston, Texas.

 So, bring the kids, enjoy a couple’s vacation, or explore with a group of friends.
-From Galveston water parks to historic museums to chic restaurants— there is literally something for everyone.
+From Galveston water parks to historic museums to chic restaurants— there is literally something for everyone in this Texan city.

 We want you to hit the ground running so keep scrolling and check out the top 13 things to do in Galveston.
 Don’t worry if you don’t cross them all off your list this time around.
 You’ll just have to come back and explore this charming city all over again!

 Please note – Some of our selections contain affiliate links.
 These allow us to earn a small percentage every time you make a booking.
 Using our links enables us to provide all the information found on this site free of charge.

 Dubbed the “Disney Land of Water parks” Schlitterbahn water park has everything you could dream of.
 Spin, loop, and slide your way down on MASSIVE, the world’s tallest water coaster.
 Free-fall from 81 feet on Cliff Hanger.
 Or take a ride on the 65 ft tall Master Blaster.

 If you’re feeling a little less adventurous why not a tan while relaxing on a floatie in the wave pool.
 Or grab a drink at the swim up bar and float your way through the park on the Lazy River.
 You’ll never even have to get out of the water!

 For those with kiddos in tow, check out the Tiki Tikes hut— A shallow water pool play area for children equipped with water slides and all sorts of fun!
 There’s no better way to spend a hot day than cooling off at the largest Galveston water park!

 The Strand Galveston